Packaging Guide for Devuan

 For further information see pbuilder(8).

-By default the jenkins builders run autopkgtests on amd64 architecture.
+By default the jenkins builders run autopkgtests on i386 and all 64bit architectures.
 To ensure that the tests will not cause unexpected build failures, it is worth including them in your build environment.
 This can be done by adding a symlink from /usr/share/doc/pbuilder/examples/B20autopkgtest to the pbuilder hook directory configured in ~/.pbuilderrc.